runnerdave/papercut/README.md

   * Output the job details and job cost for each job to the console
   * Output the total cost of all jobs

+#Solution
+  Implementation of Strategies to print different types of A4 size paper depending on prices for each kind.

+  Does not allow to print a one page as double side, it defaults to single side.

+  To extend the solution to other classes add extend abstract _PrintJob_ class and include logic in method _assignStrategy()_ in _PrintJobsReader_.

+#Build
+  With maven installed simply run: _mvn clean package_

+#Run
+  run the following command: _ java -jar target/papercut-jar-with-dependencies.jar_